Flamenco/stackeditpro/Features.md

 ## Sync Fence
 For beta testers.

+### Overview
 We have created the concept of *Sync Fences*.

-Your wrap code in a Sync Fence, and then reuse it in other documents.
+A *Sync Fence* is a block of markdown that can be reused among multiple documents.
+When a *SyncFence* is modified,, all references will update.
+You simply wrap code in a *Sync Fence*, and then reuse it in other documents.
 This keeps your source DRY.

+This is very useful for page summaries, footers

 ```
 [Document 1]